mckillop72/boomi-gcp/README.md

 # boomi-gcp
-Build Boomi runtime on Google Cloud Platform Kubernetes Engine with an external load balancer and autoscaler.
+Google Cloud Builder deployment of Boomi Molecule to Google Kubernetes Engine with an external load balancer and autoscaler.

 The configuration is inteneded for prototyping and is not sized or secured for production (i.e. no API gateway).

 You must have a Boomi account with unused molecule licenses.